- Dinkar Sharma

 We somehow expected a more mature understanding of relationship and life from Kabir Singh because of its unabashed approach towards character portrayal.
 Alas, it never aims to reach that kind of glory and ends up as a movie-like romance.

-Dinkar Sharma is a freelance writer-director.
+Dinkar Sharma is a freelance writer-director and script consultant.
 He studied screenwriting at Film and Television Institute of India, Pune.
 Formerly, he worked with Whistling Woods International as a faculty for Screenwriting.
 He's a guest script-mentor at FTII and WWI, and guest faculty for recently started FTII short-term script writing courses.